nubenetes/awesome-kubernetes/docs/yaml.md

 - [betterprogramming.pub: How to Make JSON and Python Talk to Each Other](https://betterprogramming.pub/how-to-make-json-and-python-talk-to-each-other-41531d58e59d) Processing and creating JSON data in Python
 - [betterprogramming.pub: Exploring JSON, JSON5, and Circular References](https://betterprogramming.pub/exploring-json-json5-and-circular-references-2b5b0c5de532) An in-depth guide on JavaScript Object Notation (JSON)
 - [automationreinvented.blogspot.com: What is Json Schema and how to perform schema validation using Rest Assured?](https://automationreinvented.blogspot.com/2022/03/what-is-json-schema-and-how-to-perform.html)

+### JSONPath query language

+- [blog.mariano.cloud: Do you even JSONPath?](https://blog.mariano.cloud/do-you-even-jsonpath) JSONPath as in a JSON query language that enables you to interact with a JSON structured data set.
+In this article, you will learn how to use JSONPath expressions to parse and format responses from the Kubernetes API.

 ### JSON in Ansible